rozek/banglejs-2-activities/README.md

 You may try yourself with this little [code snippet](Colors/HalfColors.js).

-Forum user HughB suggested to make the color patches touchable and display the hexadecimal color code of any touched patch - et voilá, [here it comes](Colors/HalfColors-touchable.js)!
+Forum user "HughB" suggested to make the color patches touchable and display the hexadecimal color code of any touched patch - et voilá, [here it comes](Colors/HalfColors-touchable.js)!

 ### "Quarter Colors" ###